Penrose diagram: Basic properties

-While Penrose diagrams share the same basic coordinate vector system of other spacetime diagrams for local asymptotically flat spacetime, it introduces a system of representing distant spacetime by shrinking or "crunching" distances that are further away.
+While Penrose diagrams share the same basic coordinate vector system of other spacetime diagrams for local asymptotically flat spacetime, it introduces a system of representing distant spacetime by shrinking or "triturando" distances that are further away.
 Straight lines of constant time and straight lines of constant space coordinates therefore become hyperbolae, which appear to converge at points in the corners of the diagram.
-These points and boundaries represent "conformal infinity" for spacetime, which was first introduced by Penrose in 1963.
+These points and boundaries represent conformal infinity for spacetime, which was first introduced by Penrose in 1963.

 Penrose diagrams are more properly (but less frequently) called Penrose–Carter diagrams (or Carter–Penrose diagrams), acknowledging both Brandon Carter and Roger Penrose, who were the first researchers to employ them.
 They are also called conformal diagrams, or simply spacetime diagrams (although the latter may refer to Minkowski diagrams).

 Two lines drawn at 45° angles should intersect in the diagram only if the corresponding two light rays intersect in the actual spacetime.
 So, a Penrose diagram can be used as a concise illustration of spacetime regions that are accessible to observation.
-The diagonal boundary lines of a Penrose diagram correspond to the "infinity" or to singularities where light rays must end.
+The diagonal boundary lines of a Penrose diagram correspond to the region called "null infinity", or to singularities where light rays must end.
 Thus, Penrose diagrams are also useful in the study of asymptotic properties of spacetimes and singularities.
 An infinite static Minkowski universe, coordinates $(x, t)$ is related to Penrose coordinates $(u, v)$ by:

 The corners of the Penrose diagram, which represent the spacelike and timelike conformal infinities, are $\pi /2$ from the origin.